By: Katie Workman

 -

 Bake the casserole for about 30 minutes until everything is hot and the cheese is melted and the top is golden brown.
-Serve hot, with the slivered basil sprinkled over the top.
+Serve hot, with the fresh basil sprinkled over the top.

 Katie Workman is a cookbook author, food writer for the Associated Press, and the creator of The Mom 100.
 An expert in creating approachable yet delicious recipes for the whole family, we've collaborated with Katie to transform Bona Furtuna ingredients into exceptionally flavorful dishes.